yipengk/yipeng.github.io/projects/homework-wod.md

 </div>

 This is the first WOD homework I completed in ICS314.
 This question comes from CTIT, which is called "isUnique."
 This WOD requires us to determine whether a string contains all unique characters, that is, whether each character in the string only appears once.
-When I got this wod, my original idea was to do two loops to compare, and if there's the same character, it's definitely not unique.
+When I got this wod, my original idea was to do two loops to compare, and if there's the same character, it's not unique.
 My code is as follows:

 ```javascript
 function isUnique(str){